etn-ccis/blui-react-workflows/login-workflow/docs/language-support.md

     i18n={i18nAppInstance}
 >
 ```
-f you need to override any of the translations used internally in any of the components or screens, you can use the `t` function from `react-i18next` and pass the translation key.
+If you need to override any of the translations used internally in any of the components or screens, you can use the `t` function from `react-i18next` and pass the translation key.
-For e.g. if you want to override default `Email` label of `<ForgotPasswordScreen />` component you can pass key `EMAIL` to `t` function without namespace.
-It will take default namespace which you declare while creating an i18n instance.
+For example, if you want to override the default `Email` label of the `<ForgotPasswordScreen />` component you can pass the key `EMAIL` to the `t` function without namespace.
+It will take the default namespace which you declare while creating an i18n instance.
 ```tsx
 import { useTranslation } from 'react-i18next';